Create and Deploy

 Step 3: Create Your App

-Scaffold a new app:
+Scaffold a new app with your first component:

 fireberry create hello-world